Coupled atmospHere Interior modeL Intercomparison (CHILI) Protocol Version 1.0: A CUISINES Intercomparison Project of Magma Ocean Models: Introduction

 Here, we describe the \chili protocol, which specifies scenarios for modeling the evolution of several rocky planets: Earth, Venus and exoplanets in the TRAPPIST-1 system.
 Thematically, \chili overlaps with THAI by including the TRAPPIST-1\,e case.
 While THAI focused on potentially habitable, temperate climate scenarios, the models participating in the \chili project may inform the validity of such scenarios by providing theoretical predictions for the early composition of the secondary, outgassed atmosphere of TRAPPIST-1\,e. \chili results may inform and motivate a potential follow-up intercomparison project to THAI.

-Two ongoing intercomparison projects, PIE (Harman et al., in prep.) and COD ACCRA (Chaverot et al., in prep.), for 1D photochemical and radiative-convective models, respectively, include a magma ocean planet case in their protocols.
+Two ongoing intercomparison projects, PIE (Harman et al., in prep.) and COD ACCRA (Chaverot et al., in prep.), for 1-D photochemical and radiative-convective models, respectively, include a magma ocean planet case in their protocols.
 This shared modeling regime thus provides a direct link from these ongoing intercomparisons to \chili.
 In these two protocols, a magma ocean scenario is specified as an outgassed atmosphere consisting of rock vapors plus H$_2$, CO$_2$, H$_2$O volatiles, with the surface temperature set to $\approx$1,000\,K. However, \chili can provide physically-informed constraints on the expected atmospheric compositions overlying planetary magma oceans, and thus place the scenario assumed by PIE and COD ACCRA in the context of planetary evolution.
 Reciprocally, results from PIE and COD ACCRA may be used to validate calculations of the energy fluxes and chemical composition in the atmospheric domain of the \chili models.
 Additionally, radiative transfer models benchmarked in the MALBEC intercomparison project \citep{Villanueva24_modeling} will be able to generate synthetic transmission and emission spectra based on \chili output for the exoplanet cases.
 These synthetic spectra can then give a quantitative estimate of the detectability of potentially observable planetary magma oceans.
 The standardized output files generated by \chili models (see Sec.~\ref{sec:output}) will ensure re-usability of the project's results by other CUISINES projects and the rest of the planetary science community.

 Following the CUISINES philosophy, \chili aims to maximize community participation through careful experimental design, separated from the paper(s) analyzing the results, and careful scheduling of the project timeline.
 In this paper, we describe the formal \chili protocol to compare and benchmark multiple atmosphere-interior coupled models.
-Participation in \chili remains open until the end of winter 2025/2026.
+Participation in \chili remained open until the end of winter 2025/2026\footnote{Exact dates can be found at the \href{https://github.com/projectcuisines/chili}{\chili GitHub repository}.}.
 A low entrance barrier across the experiments allows for broad participation, with no requirement for a given model to perform \textit{all} of the experiments.